BCLab-UNM/MARIAM/src/arm_controller/README.md

 ```

 Additional parameters:
-- experiment: Can be `true` or `false`.
-When `true`, launches the experiment node to publish poses on a constant rate.
-For now, this node will publish poses at a rate of 500Hz after an initial delay of 10 seconds, for 5 minutes.
-Default is `false`.

 - threshold: Value from 0 to 1 defining joystick sensitivity; a larger number means the joystick will be less sensitive.
 Default is 0.75.

 - use_rviz: Can be `true` or `false`.
 Launches RViz if set to `true`.
 Default is `true`.